 Use a Separate Wax Resist Brush:

-A lot of beginners will complain their brushes are ruined because they used it to apply the wax resist.
+A lot of beginners will complain their brushes are ruined because they used them to apply the wax resist.
 The wax will not totally come off your brush therefore the glaze will not brush on properly.
 You should always use a separate brush for wax resist only and clean your brushes with hot water after applying wax resist on your pottery.

 Let Your Wax Resist Dry: